oseeinz/aws-jenkins-terraform/README.md

 ## Overview

-devOps workflow with Terraform, packer, ansible and Jenkins.
+devOps workflow with Terraform, packer, ansible and Jenkins to provision HA evnironment with httpd and Tomcat.

 ## General Requirements

-* Terraform installed on Jenkins
+* Terraform installed on Jenkins server
 * Correct plugins installed on Jenkins
 * GitHub access token
 * AWS credentials